gulfiliz/gulfiliz.github.io/_posts/2025-04-01-topological-phases.md

 Over the following forty years, we learned that:

-The integer is a Chern number — a topological invariant of the Bloch wavefunction bundle.
+The integer is a Chern number, a topological invariant of the Bloch wavefunction bundle.

 The precision is exact
 because topological invariants are integers.

-The phenomenon is the first example of topological order in nature — the first instance of quantum matter organized not by symmetry breaking but by the global topology of quantum states.
+The phenomenon is the first example of topological order in nature, the first instance of quantum matter organized not by symmetry breaking but by the global topology of quantum states.